There are 30 different species worldwide!

 Lithe, limber, and agile, the seal is a master of aquatic locomotion.

 The seal’s paddle-shaped flippers and unique physiology enable it to thrive in even the most perilous aquatic conditions.
-They are inquisitive, social, and communicative mammals with a penchant for both the land and sea.
-Once hunted relentlessly, their numbers have been on the rise over the past several decades.
+It is an inquisitive, social, and communicative mammal adapted to living on both land and sea.
+Once hunted relentlessly, its numbers have been on the rise for several decades.

 4 Amazing Seal Facts

 - Seal vocalizations consist of grunts, barks, growls, chirps, and whistles to communicate their thoughts and feelings, both on land and in the water.
 Most people are probably familiar with the loud barking sounds of the sea lion.

 - Due to their intelligence, playfulness, and eclectic behavior, seals are animals that are often kept in captivity by zoos and aquariums.
-They have even been trained the US Navy for limited military applications.
+They have even been trained by the US Navy for limited military applications.

 - Seals are animals that have played an integral role in the culture of the Inuit, North Sea peoples, and others.
-In Scottish mythology, the selkie is a creature that can transform from seal to human.
+In Scottish mythology, the selkie is a creature that can transform from a seal to a human.